katielkrieger/bookshelf-app/Solo Project.md

 ## Questions/Issues

 1. (Google books images and preview links are on http, but my heroku site is on https, so it's complaining about that.)
-10. Look at FlaskMail for sending book recommendations to a friend.
-11. Check for N + 1 problems.

 ## Basic features